Massachusetts Ocean Management Plan Review and Revision Process

 In June 2013, six technical work groups (focusing on habitat, fisheries, sediment resources, recreational and cultural services, transportation and navigation, and energy and infrastructure) were convened to provide expert input and to assist in the compilation and analysis of data and information that will help inform the plan revision process.
-The findings and recommendations of the work groups will be presented for discussion and feedback at two public workshops to be held on March 10 in Boston and March 11 in Falmouth.
-For more information on these upcoming workshops, see the Massachusetts Ocean Plan website.
+The findings and recommendations of the work groups were presented for discussion and feedback at two public workshops on March 10 in Boston and March 11 in Falmouth.
+For more information, see the Massachusetts Ocean Plan website.

-CZM has released Sea Level Rise: Understanding and Applying Trends and Future Scenarios for Analysis and Planning file size 3MB , a new guidance document to help coastal communities and others plan for and address potential sea level rise effects on residential and commercial development, infrastructure and critical facilities, and natural resources and ecosystems.
+In December 2013, CZM released Sea Level Rise: Understanding and Applying Trends and Future Scenarios for Analysis and Planning file size 3MB , a guidance document to help coastal communities and others plan for and address potential sea level rise effects on residential and commercial development, infrastructure and critical facilities, and natural resources and ecosystems.
 The document includes background information on local and global sea level rise trends, summarizes the best available sea level rise projections, and provides general guidance in the selection and application of sea level rise scenarios for coastal vulnerability assessments, planning, and decision making for areas that may be at present or future risk from the effects of sea level rise.
-The document is intended to be updated as new science and information becomes available.

-On December 9, Massachusetts Energy and Environmental Affairs (EEA) Secretary Rick Sullivan announced $399,120 in funding through CZM’s Coastal Pollution Remediation (CPR) Grant Program for projects to protect coastal waters in Massachusetts.
-The CPR grant recipients are the communities of Barnstable, Bourne, Falmouth, Hingham, Kingston, and Plymouth.
+On December 9, 2013, $399,120 in funding awards through CZM’s Coastal Pollution Remediation (CPR) Grant Program were announced for projects to protect coastal waters in Massachusetts.
 Projects include local efforts to design and implement controls for runoff pollution from roadways and parking areas and to install pumpout facilities for boat sewage from commercial vessels.
 The grants are being matched by $154,583 from municipal sources, further extending the power of the grant program.
 The projects funded through this year’s CPR awards are:

 - Barnstable - $113,700 to construct a boat sewage pumpout facility in Hyannis Harbor for commercial vessels and support compliance with the South Cape and Islands No Discharge Area (NDA).